variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 * any other symptoms that happen at repeated intervals during our cycle
 * menopause, when our natural rhythms often go completely haywire

-&nbsp;

 Our menstrual and hormone cycles absolutely lend a level of intense complexity to the picture when treating female patients.
-On top of everything, these factors need to be considered even if a woman is coming in for something “totally unrelated”, like digestive issues or fatigue!
+On top of everything, these factors need to be considered even if a woman is coming in for something “totally unrelated”, like digestive issues, migraines, or fatigue!

 ### Treatment constantly changes

 An additional factor that makes treating women challenging is that you often can’t just give patients the same treatment through the entire phase of their menstrual cycle.

-Depending on when they have problems, and/or what the problem is related to, you might have to change up their treatment several times throughout the cycle.
+Depending on when they have problems, and/or what the problem is related to, you might have to change up their treatment numerous times throughout the cycle.

+### Requires Customized herbal formulas

+While many acupuncturists might not agree with this, I've personally found that unless I tailor-make my patients their herbal prescriptions ("formulas"), then I'm less likely to get great results.

+It's becoming more and more common in modern day to use "patents", which are pre-blended mixes of herbs in pill form.&nbsp; Requiring no preparation, patents are extremely more convenient for patients and practitioners.
+They don't require extensive herbal training, since they're often used in a more western way: You have menstrual cramps, use this patent for menstrual cramps.&nbsp; But this often completely misses the underlying cause for the issue.

+Chinese herbalism is an insanely complex art form and science, requiring a lifetime to truly master.
+While most of my patients do get better with my customized blends, I still consider myself nowhere near mastery and dedicate much of my energy towards constantly honing my skills.&nbsp; 17 years into my herbal experience I have a grasp of its richness, yet still a lifetime of improvement ahead.

+### Women and emotions

+And then there's our emotions. :-) Yes, we CAN be emotional!
+And everyone is over-stressed these days.
+If we don't put emotional health at the forefront of treatment, teaching our patient's tools for emotional wellness, we probably won't get very far.

+#### Phyoo!
+That's whole lot to work with!

-It’s a lot of work!
-But for me, it’s all about figuring out the complexities, of solving the mystery behind the various symptoms.
-Yes, this takes much more time, but it’s what I love to do.
+But for me, it’s all about figuring out these complexities, of solving the mystery behind the various symptoms.
+This takes much more time, but it’s what I love to do.

-## My experience and gynecology background
+## My gynecology training and experience

-### Primary Acupuncture Training
+#### Primary Acupuncture Training

 I feel very blessed that for my preliminary Chinese medicine education, I was lucky to have a Chinese gynecology teacher who was the former Chief of Residents, OB/GYN at Shanghai Medical Hospital.